Best Burr Coffee Grinder in 2026: For Brewing Everything From Pour-Over Coffee to Espresso

 The original Baratza Encore is one of my favorite grinders of all time.
 However, the updated Baratza Encore ESP certainly overshadows its predecessor in terms of performance.

 Costing an entirely reasonable $199.95, the Baratza Encore ESP looks almost identical to its older sibling.
-However, it’s packing some exciting new features under the hood.
+However, this great grinder is packing some exciting new features under the hood.

 For starters, the Encore ESP is equipped with an improved M2 burr set, which promises even higher levels of precision.
 What’s more, Baratza has done something really clever to make the Encore ESP suitable for all coffee brewing methods.